bacicrajko/terraform-provider-azurerm/azurerm/internal/tools/generator-services/README.md

 This generator takes that metadata and uses it to generate two things:

 1. Website Categories - which validates the categories used in the website exist, required for website deployments to happen.
-2. Service Definitions - generates the list of getServices used to run the Acceptance Tests
+2. Service Definitions - generates the list of services used to run the Acceptance Tests

 This is run via go:generate whenever the "SupportedServices" array is changed so that this is kept up-to-date.